ray-project/kuberay/ray-operator/DEVELOPMENT.md

 go  | v1.17|[download](https://golang.org/dl/)
 docker   | 19.03+|[download](https://docs.docker.com/install/)

+Alternatively, you can use podman (version 4.5+) instead of docker.
+See [podman.io](https://podman.io/getting-started/installation) for installation instructions.
+The Makefile allows you to specify the container engine to use via the `ENGINE` variable.
+For example, to use podman, you can run `ENGINE=podman make docker-build`.

 The instructions assume you have access to a running Kubernetes cluster via ``kubectl``.
 If you want to test locally, consider using [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 ### Setup on Kind